a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Try to move a file (drag on same volume) where there is not enough space to make a temporary copy.
 Verify that the error message says that the file is too large to move.
 * Launch DeskTop.
 Try to copy a file (drag to different volume) where there is not enough space to make the copy.
 Verify that the error message says that the file is too large to copy.

 * Launch DeskTop.
 Open a volume window.
-Select icons in the window.
-Switch window's view to by Name.
-Verify that File > Get Info is disabled.
-Switch view back to as Icons.
-Verify that no icons are shown as selected, and that File > Get Info is still disabled.
-* Launch DeskTop.
-Open a volume window.
 Select volume icons on the desktop.
 Switch window's view to by Name.
 Verify that the volume icons are still selected, and that File > Get Info is still enabled (and shows the volume info).
 Switch window's view back to as Icons.
 Verify that the desktop volume icons are still selected.
+* Launch DeskTop.
+Open a window containing file icons.
+Select one or more file icons in the window.
+Select a different View option.
+Verify that the icons in the window remain selected.
+* Launch DeskTop.
+Open a window containing file icons.
+Hold Open-Apple and select multiple files in a specific order.
+Select a different View option.
+Apple > Sort Directory.
+View > as Icons.
+Verify that the icons appear in the selected order.
+* Launch DeskTop.
+Open a window containing file icons.
+Select one or more volume icons on the desktop.
+Select a different View option.
+Verify that the volume icons on the desktop remain selected.

 * Launch DeskTop.
 Open a volume window.
 Select an icon.
 Click in the header area (items/use/etc).
 Verify that selection is not cleared.